Apoullo/CEPGP_NoOfficerNote/README.md

 2. Click [Import Standings].
 3. Select and copy all the values of the three fields of the Google sheet "ID EP GP", paste them into the [Import EPGP] window, and click [Import Standings].

-Note:
-1. After importing, the previous EPGP Traffic will be cleared.
+Note: After importing, the previous EPGP Traffic will be cleared.
-2. The imported EP/GP value will be rounded downward to its nearest integer

 ## After raiding
 1. type /cepnon to show up the window.